mrkline/ece453/doc/schemas.md

 Instead of the usual response (see above), status requests will be met with a message of type "status response" with the following payload:

+- As a subclass of results, this payload will contain all the members a normal results payload contains.

 - "running" - A boolean indicating whether the game is currently running.
 If this value is false, no other fields will be contained in the payload.